Advertisement

 Wildfire and disaster context

 California's wildfire seasons have grown longer and more destructive each decade.
-Communities that once used scanners for fire updates now wait for official notifications that lag the ground situation.
-During the 2019 Getty Fire, LAPD's encryption prevented journalists from tracking evacuation coordination in real time.
+In communities whose departments have encrypted, residents who once used scanners for fire updates now wait for official notifications that lag the ground situation.
+Wildfire air operations and NOAA weather remain in the clear statewide, but local evacuation coordination goes dark wherever police dispatch is encrypted.
 That gap recurs every fire season.

 Strong open government traditions